1. IEEE Signal Processing Magazine

 7. Professional networking

 8. Communities for students, young professionals, and women

 10. Coming soon!
 PDH/CEU credits

 Click here to learn more.

 10 years of news and resources for members of the IEEE Signal Processing Society

-The Signal Processing for Communications and Networking Technical Committee (SPCOM TC) promotes activities that illuminate and explore signal processing challenges in communications and networking.
-These activities take place at the interfaces between the IEEE Signal Processing (SPS), Communications (COMSOC), and Information Theory (IT) Societies.
+The Signal Processing for Communications and Networking Technical Committee (SPCOM TC) promotes activities that address signal processing challenges in communications and networking.
+These activities form a liaison between the IEEE Signal Processing (SPS), Communications (COMSOC), and Information Theory (IT) Societies.

 © Copyright 2022 IEEE – All rights reserved.
 Use of this website signifies your agreement to the IEEE Terms and Conditions.

 A not-for-profit organization, IEEE is the world's largest technical professional organization dedicated to advancing technology for the benefit of humanity.